-Throughout the year, INFANT researchers host public information events, deliver community workshops, take part in FameLab and Science 4 All, and exhibit at all kinds of events - from the National Ploughing Championships, to Meet the Engineers at the Lifetime Lab.
+Throughout the year, INFANT researchers host public information events, deliver community workshops, take part in FameLab and Science 4 All, and exhibit at many events – from the National Ploughing Championships, to Meet the Engineers at the Lifetime Lab.

 The highlight of our calendar each year is the Cork Science Festival which takes place in November.
-Keep an eye on www.corksciencefestival.ie for announcements of this year's fantastic schedule of events, and how to get involved.
+Cork Science Festival is a main partner of Science Week Ireland, one of the largest STEM engagement events in the Irish science calendar.